exonum/exonum-doc/src/get-started/create-service.md

 ### API for Transactions

 The core processing logic is essentially the same for all types of transactions and is implemented by `exonum`.
-To send a transaction you have to create a transaction message according to the
+Therefore, there is no need to implement a separate API for transactions management within the service.
+To send a transaction you have to create a transaction message according to the [uniform structure](../architecture/transactions.md#messages) developed by `exonum`.

-[uniform structure](../architecture/transactions.md#messages) developed by Exonum.
-The transaction ID is a transaction number in the enum with `#[derive(TransactionSet)]`.
+The transaction ID is a
+transaction number in the enum with `#[derive(TransactionSet)]`.
 As we mentioned earlier, transactions count starts with 0.